bstrohmer/visual_cortex/README.md

 Copy the "aeif_cond_beta.nestml" file into the path that was created to the NESTML models within your environment.
 The path will look similar to: .../.../miniconda3/envs/MY_ENVIRONMENT_NAME/models/neurons<br>
 Copy the "create_aeif_cond_beta.py" to a relevant folder on your computer.<br>
 Create the aeif_cond_beta neuron by running the python script.
 Before running the script, update the "input_path" and "target_path" in the Python file.
 The input path should be the path where you copied the "aeif_cond_beta.nestml" file.

+NOTE: For newer versions of NESTML, in the "neuron" should be changed to "model" and comments should use # instead of """ block comments in the "aeif_cond_beta.nestml" file.